mdipierro/gluino/README.markdown

 ## What is missing (compared with web2py)

-- sessions (you have to use the session provided by your framework)
+- sessions (you have to use the session provided by the host framework)
+- web2py routing (you have to the routing mechanism of the host framework)
-- multi-app support
+- multi-app support (only web2py does that well)
-- the web based IDE
+- the web based IDE (only web2py has it)
 - web2py internationalization (you have to use i18n)
-- the Role Based Access Control (you have to use your framework's API)
+- the Role Based Access Control (you have to use the host framework's API)
 - web2py's CRON and Scheduler
-- form.process() (you have to use form.accepts(...))
+- form.process() (you have to use form.accepts(...) but works the well)
 - everything in contrib (because we did not package it but you can copy it over)
-- web2py.js (again because we did not package but you can copy it over)
+- web2py.js (because we did not package static files here but you can copy it from web2py into static)

+## Important

+While we guarantee backward compatibility for web2py, we cannot guaranteed backward compatibility for this API since it is very new.
+Yet the files included here are a subset of web2py/gluon/*.py.
+We only added the wrapper object (in gluino/__init__.py) and the examples.

 ## Todo